Roger Taylor (Queen drummer): 1968–1970: Smile

-Taylor met Brian May and Tim Staffell in 1968 after a friend saw an advert on a noticeboard at Imperial College for a drummer.
+Taylor met Brian May and Tim Staffell in 1968 after a friend saw an advert for a drummer on a noticeboard at Imperial College.
 Smile included May on lead guitar, Staffell on lead vocals and bass, and later Taylor on drums.
 The band lasted for two years before Staffell departed to join Humpy Bong, leaving the band with a catalogue of nine songs.

 Smile reunited for several songs on 22 December 1992.
 Taylor's band the Cross were headliners and he brought May and Staffell on to play "Earth" and "If I Were a Carpenter".

 1970s–present: Queen

 In 1969, Taylor was working with Freddie Mercury at Kensington Market in London (they were sharing a flat at around the same time).
-Mercury, then known as Freddie Bulsara, was a fan of Smile.
+Around September 18, 1970, Taylor and Mercury closed their market stall to honor the death of Jimi Hendrix.
+Mercury, then known as Farrokh "Freddie" Bulsara, was a fan of Smile.
 The band split up in 1970.
 In the same year, Taylor turned down the chance to become drummer for Genesis, which led to Phil Collins joining instead.
 Bulsara convinced the remaining two members of Smile to continue and he eventually joined the band, which he renamed Queen.
 In 1971, they recruited bassist John Deacon, before going on to release their self-titled debut album in 1973.
 Taylor is the third most credited songwriter for the band, usually contributing one or two tracks per album.